Climate change and development A just transition: towards low-carbon economies and lifestyles

 As industrialised nations, we must assist the countries of the Global South, which are impacted most severely by climate change, to develop in an eco- and climate-friendly manner (...).
 My guiding vision is the just transition as part of a global structural policy.

-The German Federal Ministry for Economic Cooperation and Development (BMZ) assists its partner countries in closely interlinking their activities on climate action, sustainable economic development and social progress.
-The aim of the just transition is to compensate, as far as possible, for social disadvantages that are caused or amplified by changing economic structures, and to create new opportunities for development.
+The German Development Ministry (BMZ) assists its partner countries in closely interlinking their activities on climate action, sustainable economic development and social justice.
+The aim of the just transition is to compensate, as far as possible, for unintended social disadvantages that are caused by changing economic structures, and to create new opportunities for the future.

 What the BMZ is doing